electronic-shepherd/electronic-shepherd/README.md

-# Electronic Shepherd
+# Electronic Shepherd  *(Working title)* #

-TODO: Write a project description
+Electronic Shepherd aims to succeed [HLSW](https://en.wikipedia.org/wiki/HLSW) to become a light and power full server manger for RCON based applications.
+*(We are not associated with HLSW or Stripf Software in any way)*
+This project uses [electron](http://electron.atom.io/) and is open source to allow easy modifications and plugin writing.

-## Installation
+## Installation *(No release yet)*

+* Create a new folder to work in
+* Clone or unzip electron into a folder called "electron"
-* Clone this repository from GitHub
+* Clone your fork from GitHub into a new folder
-* Make sure that Electron is placed in the same hierachical level as this project folder
+* Make sure that electron is placed in the same hierarchical level as your project folder:
+ + YourWorkFolder
+--electron
+--Your electronic_shepherd branch
-* Run `run.sh`
+* Run `run.sh` for testing

 ## Usage